sysrich/automation/caasp-hyperv/README.md

 A VLAN will not be set on the network cards, if no VLAN ID is provided.

-The virtual machines hard disk are created in **differencing** from the fixed image in VHD format (see fetchimage description).
+The virtual machines hard disk are created in **differencing** from the fixed image in VHD|VHDX format (see fetchimage description).